naqvijafar91/go-workshops/docs/05-http.md

 }
 ```

-Now that we’ve done that, in our  `returnSingleArticle`  function we can obtain this  `{id}`  value from our URL and we can return the article that matches this criteria.
+Now that we’ve done that, in our  `returnSingleArticle`  function we can obtain this  `{id}`  value from our URL and we can return the article that matches this criterion.
 As we haven’t stored our data anywhere we’ll just be returning the Id that was passed to the browser.

 ```go
 func returnSingleArticle(w http.ResponseWriter, r *http.Request){